 Appendix 8 – Definitions

 Off-cost: the weighted LMP of JK is less than the weighted LMP of ABC by more than $5 and/or the weighted nodal pricing of Ramapo is less than the weighted nodal pricing of the aggregate of Farragut and Goethals by more than $5 (with a reasonable expectation of the appropriate cost differential continuing for at least two consecutive hours).
-However, for the evaluation of a PJM request for a redirect, the Off-cost value for PJM shall be more than $5 (with a reasonable expectation of the appropriate PJM cost differential continuing for at least two consecutive hours) and the Off-cost value for the NYISO shall be $0.
-For the evaluation of a NYISO request for a redirect, the Off-cost value for NYISO shall be more than $5 (with a reasonable expectation of the appropriate NYISO cost differential continuing for at least two consecutive hours) and then Off-cost value for the PJM shall be $0.

 Mid-Atlantic Area: Atlantic City Electric Company, Baltimore Gas and Electric Company, Delmarva Power and Light Company, Jersey Central Power and Light Company, Metropolitan Edison Company, PECO Energy Company, PPL Electric Utilities Corporation, Pennsylvania Electric Company, Potomac Electric Power Company, Public Service Electric and Gas Company, and Rockland Electric Company.